 Then you can add other specific channels that they offer depending on your preference.
 This would be a monthly subscription with the amount depending on what you chose.

 How does it actually work though; and more importantly, how do you use it?
 Well for one, you’ll obviously need some sort of Internet connection.

 It doesn’t have to be lightning fast, but it generally should be at least decent.

 If you’ve streamed video over your internet before without it buffering then you’ll be perfectly fine.

 Unlike cable companies which broadcast through satellites and wire routes, this is entirely over the internet which is why I make mention of your connection.

 This type of service by the way is called OTT; or in other words, Over The Top service.
-It’s supported on most major playback devices with the only one not supporting it being the PlayStation (they have their own service called PlayStation Vue).
+It’s supported on most major playback devices.

 So other than that, if you wanted to use it, all you would do is use the native Sling TV app (or the web page) and go from there.
 On the basic plan you can stream on one device, and with the upgraded plan, you can stream on 3 devices simultaneously.

 I think this is a pretty nifty (yeah) service though for a number of reasons.
 Think of it this way, lets say you recently got a new place and money was something that was already tight.